timbroadwater/website-beta/README.md

 You can download whatever Vagrant Box you want, but the easiest is https://box.scotch.io/ in my opinion.

+* Install VirtualBox

+* Terminal in folder / vagrant up

+* development hapens locally in public folder

 * If you used Scotch Box, go to http://192.168.33.10/ afer it's setup.

-* To view a bunch from Vagrant, create an account at https://www.vagrantup.com.
-A good one may be the [Trusty64 Vagrant Box](https://app.vagrantup.com/ubuntu/boxes/trusty64), and follow the command line instructions.